kubernetes/examples/guestbook-go/README.md

 ## Guestbook Example

 This example shows how to build a simple multi-tier web application using Kubernetes and Docker.
-The application consists of a web front end, Redis master for storage, and replicated set of Redis slaves, all for which we will create Kubernetes replication controllers, pods, and services.
+The application consists of a web front end, Redis master for storage, and replicated set of Redis replicas, all for which we will create Kubernetes replication controllers, pods, and services.

 If you are running a cluster in Google Container Engine (GKE), instead see the [Guestbook Example for Google Container Engine](https://cloud.google.com/container-engine/docs/tutorials/guestbook).